nmn/Grunge/README.md

 Grunge is inspired by Ruby's Range Class, Underscore.js and Lazy.js, it implements parts of all three and some other things.
 Grunge should be your go to library for creating non-trivial sequences, when you need maximum performance.

-Underscore and Lazy.js have great tools for dealing with finite collection of numbers.
-Grunge is there to tackle infinite sequences. e.g fibonacci numbers, prime numbers etc.
-In terms of the utility functions Grunge takes an approach closer to Lazy.js rather than Underscore, and no actual computation is done till you ask for values.
+While Underscore and Lazy.js handle very well finite collections of numbers, Grunge tackles infinite sequences like  fibonacci and prime numbers.
+However Grunge is more similar to Lazy.js than to Underscore for utility functions because no actual computation is done until values are asked for (known as deferred execution).

 **Note:** Grunge is an experimental library in an early stage of development.
 There probably will be bugs, and it is by no means ready for production.
 Tests, bug-fixes and enhancements are welcome.